Crypto-toolbox/bitex/README.md

 - OKCoin (done)
 - BTC-E (planned)

 Additional clients will be added to (or removed from) this list, according to their liquidity and market volume.

 In their basic form, clients provide a simple connection to APIs - that is, they handle authentication and request construction for you.
 As soon the above list is completed to a point where most of the exchanges are implemented (or whenever I feel like it), I will add convenience layers to the clients; this layer will aim to make calling the api feel more like a function, instead of string construction (i.e. `kraken.ticker('XBTEUR')`, instead of typing `kraken.public_query({'pair': 'XBTEUR'})`).

+You'll notice that clients relay data via udp socket; this is later caught by the postoffice module, which handles these formatted messages - for example allowing you to `subscribe` to various streams, save data from a particular set of clients to a file or send it out to a slack channel.

 # Installation
 As of now, there isn't a setup.py and its all mighty gritty and inconvenient; fear not, a fix for that is underway.